Quick Take

 These fish are characterized by a long body, pointed snout, and forked tail.
 By far the most unique feature is the unusual color combinations.
 The body can come in many different colors, including black, bright blue, gray, and albino, whereas the fins are covered in bright orange or red colors.

 There is also a small stripe between the gill cover and the eyes.
-The males can be distinguished by their thinner bodies, black lines on the tail fin, and brighter overall colors than the female.
-The typical full-grown rainbow shark measures about 6 inches large in the wild and 4 inches in captivity.
+The males can be distinguished by their thinner bodies, black lines on the tail fin, and brighter overall colors than females.
+The typical full-grown rainbow shark measures about 6 inches in length in the wild and 4 inches in captivity.
 Males and females are very similar overall in size.

 Distribution, Population, and Habitat